MoonPoet/xaprb-src/content/blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

 analyze.
 If I were to calculate and store these rows for a table with lots of relatively narrow rows, I might be better off just copying the whole table from one server to the other.
-Also, creating these tables is not replication- friendly; the queries that run on the master will run on the slave too.
+Also, creating these tables is not replication- friendly; the queries that run on the master will run on the replica too.
 This might not be a problem for everyone, but it would not be acceptable for my purposes.